csinva/csinva.github.io/_notes/research_ovws/ovw_transformers.md

 - customization
   - e.g. add prompt or prefixes like *search query*, *search document*, *classification*, *clustering* before embedding so model knows how to match things
 - top-performing models
+  - Repetition Improves Language Model Embeddings ([springer, kotha, fried, neubig, & raghunathan, 2024](https://arxiv.org/pdf/2402.15449.pdf))
+    - Feed a prompt such as “Rewrite the sentence: x, rewritten sentence: x” to the language model and pool the contextualized embeddings of the 2nd occurence of x

+    - include task-specific prefix like in E5-mistral-instruct

-  - E5-mistral-instruct: Improving Text Embeddings with Large Language Models ([wang...wei, 2023](https://arxiv.org/abs/2401.00368)) - finetune embeddings on synthetic data
+  - E5-mistral-instruct: Improving Text Embeddings with LLMs ([wang...wei, 2023](https://arxiv.org/abs/2401.00368)) - finetune embeddings on synthetic data
     - first prompt GPT-4 to brainstorm a list of potential retrieval tasks, and then generate *(query, positive, hard negative)* triplets for each task (GPT write the whole documents)
     - builds on E5 ([wang...wei, 2022](https://arxiv.org/abs/2212.03533))